-A total of 96,761 shares, net of 537,320 shares withheld to cover the applicable exercise price of the award and 11,419 shares withheld to cover the employee's minimum applicable income taxes, were issued from treasury shares to settle stock options exercised during fiscal 2014.
+A total of 8,065 shares, net of 6,935 shares withheld to cover the applicable exercise price of the award, were issued from treasury shares to settle stock options exercised during fiscal 2015.

 Stock-Settled Stock Appreciation Rights

 Stock-Settled Appreciation Rights ("SSARs") are rights granted to an employee to receive value equal to the difference in the price of our common shares on the date of the grant and on the date of exercise.
 This value is settled in common shares of Agilysys.